sashinpivotal/spring-boot-2022-09/README.md

 - What are the two schemes of defining Spring Beans?
 - What is @Autowired annotation for?
 - What is the @Configuration annotation for?
-- How do you specify the dependency relationship between bean definitions
+- How do you specify the dependency relationship between bean definitions in the configuration class?

 ### Topics/Labs of Day 3